nbaronti/Homework_1/README.md

 4. **Blockchain & Cryptocurrencies**

-    - **Major Innovations**: The introduction of cryptocurrencies over the last 10 years has created an entire ecosystem of mobile payment and investing applications that can be used to buy and sell cryptocurrencies.
-Most of these applications enable customers to deposit funds, purchase alternative currencies, and send those currencies cross-border with limited roadblocks due to decentralization.
+    - **Major Innovations**: The invention of cryptocurrencies over the last few decades has created an entire ecosystem of mobile payment and investing applications that can be used to buy and sell crypto.
+Most of these applications enable customers to deposit fiat currency funds, purchase cryptocurrency on various exchanges, and send cryptocurrency cross-border with limited roadblocks (due to decentralization).

-    - **Top Square Competitors in this Domain**: PayPal, Venmo, Coinbase, and other Cryptocurrency Wallets
+    - **Top Square Competitors in this Domain**: PayPal, Venmo, Coinbase, and other Cryptocurrency Wallets/Exchanges

 ## Company Mission, Core Metrics, and Performance

 Square has provided thousands of its active sellers with a suite of software, hardware, and financial services to enable their businesses to succeed.
-Square's mission statement states:
+Square's mission statement on its website states:

 >"We believe everyone should be able to participate and thrive in the economy."

->"We’re here to help sellers of all sizes start, run, and grow their business—and helping them grow their business is good business for everyone."
+>"We’re here to help sellers of all sizes start, run, and grow their business — and helping them grow their business is good business for everyone."

 Some of the key metrics that Square uses to measure its success are outlined below: